Carolyn Wyeth: Adulthood

 Wyeth's sensitive nature lies beneath "her feisty, no-nonsense demeanor" attributes which are reflected in the direct yet perceptive depiction of her subjects.
 By her early 20s, Carolyn Wyeth found her own mode of expression and won exhibition awards and accolades.

 She lived in her parents Chadds Ford home her entire life and married fellow artist Franceso Joseph Delle Donne (1919–2007) in 1941.
 They divorced in 1952.
-She died in 1994.
+She died on March 1, 1994.
 Her grand-niece, Victoria Wyeth, described her as "She was crazy in a really fun way... she had like eight dogs around the house."
 After her death, her family held an unusual memorial service where her cremated remains "went kaboom" after being shot into the air in front of her home.

 Teaching

 Wyeth taught painting for more than 30 years starting in the 1940s, primarily at Chadds Ford, and also in Maine during the summers.

 At age 12, Wyeth's nephew Jamie began study in the studio filled with the art work and props of his grandfather.
 In the morning he studied English and history at his home, and in the afternoon joined other students at the studio, learning fundamentals of drawing and composition.
 He stated later, "She was very restrictive.
-It wasn’t interesting, but it was important."
+It wasn't interesting, but it was important."
 Through Wyeth, Jamie developed an interest in working with oil, a medium he enjoyed at a sensory level: the look, smell and feel of it.

 Style and technique

 Wyeth found her inspiration for her work in solitude of Chadds Ford.
 For her, painting was soothing.
 She followed her own path artistically, yet like her father and brother Andrew she drew from her life and the surroundings of Chadd Ford.
 Wyeth's work reflects strong design, bold color and nuanced emotion.
 Wyeth primarily painted still lifes of items that were part of her daily life, like a chair, pumpkin, items in the studio.
 She also drew landscapes of the woods and fields seen around her home.
 Wyeth painted about four paintings a year and rarely exhibited.
-Of her work, Brandywine Museum published: "Her paintings reconstruct privates moments from the past and often evoke an air of romance, remembrance and loss."
+Of her work, Brandywine Museum published: "Her paintings reconstruct private moments from the past and often evoke an air of romance, remembrance and loss."

 Wyeth passed some of her traits to her nephew.
 Both prefer to work with oil paint and charcoal.
 Wyeth enjoys working with animals "particularly chickens and dogs", as does Jamie.
 Both also enjoy solitude to work.
 Carolyn said to Richard Meryman in an interview "I think all great stuff comes out of being alone.
 At the time you may feel lonely, but it's doing something wonderful to you."